-There is high agreement that long time series of observations utilising standard methods are needed to distinguish the climate change signal in seawater carbonate chemistry from the natural variability of coastal sites (Duarte et al., 2013; Salisbury and Jönsson, 2018; IOC, 2019; Sutton et al., 2019; Tilbrook et al., 2019; Turk et al., 2019).
-Despite increasing availability of data and sea-air CO2 flux budgets for the coastal ocean (Sections 5.3.5.1, 5.2.3.1), additional long-term observations are required to constrain the global time of emergence of coastal acidification.
+There is high agreement that long-time series of observations utilizing standard methods are needed to distinguish the climate change signal in seawater carbonate chemistry from the natural variability of coastal sites (Duarte et al., 2013; Salisbury and Jönsson, 2018; IOC, 2019; Sutton et al., 2019; Tilbrook et al., 2019; Turk et al., 2019).
+Despite the increasing availability of data and sea–air CO2 flux budgets for the coastal ocean (Sections 5.3.5.1 and 5.2.3.1), additional long-term observations are required to constrain the global time of emergence of coastal acidification.
 There is high agreement (medium evidence) that, for the coastal subtropical to temperate northeast Pacific and northwest Atlantic, the mean time of emergence for acidification is above two decades (Sutton et al., 2019; Turk et al., 2019).